-2. Elementary Mathematical-Heat and Electricity.- (1917-18).
+Elementary Mathematical-Heat and Electricity.-(1919-20).
 Tuesday and Thursday, 11-12 a.m.

-Pre-requisites.-Mathematics 4, Physics 1A, or 1B.
+Pre-requisite.-Mathematics 4, Physics 1A or 1B.

 Books Recommended: Thomson: Elements of the Mathematical Theory of Electricity and Magnetism.
 Preston: The Theory of Heat.
 Maxwell: Theory of Heat.
 Planck: Thermodynamics.
 Franklin and Williamson: Alternating Currents.